 Move them to the fridge the day before you plan to eat them, then let them sit out at room temperature for a few hours before diving in.

 If you try these cream cheese chocolate chip cookies, we’d love to hear what think.

-Please let us know your thoughts by leaving a rating on the recipe card below, and tagging @justataste and @chelsweets so we can see your cookies!
+Let us know your thoughts by leaving a rating on the recipe card below and tagging @justataste and @chelsweets so we can see your cookies!

 Cream Cheese Chocolate Chip Cookies